-Shao [29] proposes another type system for modules supporting both applicative and generative functors.
-Shao's system, in contrast to Russo's, may be viewed as a subsystem of ours based exclusively on strong sealing instead of weak sealing.
-As we observed in Section 3, a consequence of this is that the bodies of applicative functors may not contain any opaque substructures, such as (opaque) datatypes.
-Shao's system, like ours (recall Section 4), circumvents the avoidance problem by restricting functor application and projection to determinate arguments (which must be in named form in his system), and by eliminating implicit subsumption (in essence, this requires let expressions to be annotated, as in our system).
-We conjecture that our elaboration techniques could be applied to Shao's system to lift these restrictions in his system as well, at the expense of syntactic principal signatures.
+Shao [30] has proposed a single type system for modules supporting both applicative and generative functors.
+Roughly speaking, Shao's system may be viewed as a subsystem of ours based exclusively on strong sealing and dynamic effects, but supporting both Π and Π^{par} signatures.
+As we observed in Section 3, this means that the bodies of applicative functors may not contain opaque substructures (such as datatype's).
+Shao's system, like ours, circumvents the avoidance problem (Section 4) by restricting functor application and projection to pure arguments (which must be paths in his system), and by eliminating implicit subsumption, which amounts to requiring that let expressions be annotated, as in our system.
+It seems likely that our elaboration techniques could as well be applied to Shao's system to lift these restrictions, but at the expense of syntactic principal signatures.
+Shao also observes that fully transparent functors may be regarded as applicative; this is an instance of the general problem of recognizing benign effects, as described in Section 2.